-In AY 2017-2018, 100% of candidates met target and scored at least a "3."
-Candidates' mean score was 3.59 (n = 7).
-At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that more emphasis was needed on Reflecting on Instruction.
-Action was taken by increasing course content on Reflecting on Instruction and Differentiation and adding two professional development sessions provided by outside presenters to enhance learner support.
-As a result, scores increased in this area, and 100% of candidates met target in AY 2018-2019.

-In AY 2018-2019, candidates' mean score was 3.66 (n = 10).
-Candidates' lowest scores fell into the Adaptations and Technology categories.
-Faculty are torn about the Technology scores, as research consistently shows that hands-on learning far surpasses one-dimensional learning experiences in the early years.
+In AC 2018-2019, the target was met.
+Based on the analysis of AC 2018-2019 results, faculty found that 100% of candidates met target and scored at least a "3."
+Candidates' mean score was 3.66 (n = 10).
+At the end of the course, program faculty examined the evidence to determine student learning in each area and found that candidates' lowest scores fell into the Adaptations and Technology categories.
+Faculty were conflicted about the Technology scores, as research consistently shows that hands-on learning far surpasses one-dimensional learning experiences in the early years.
+Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+In AC 2019-2020, faculty increased course content on Adaptations and Technology through professional development and video modeling.